transcriptaze/wav2png/README.md

   --fps <frame rate>     Frame rate for the MP4 in frames per second e.g. --fps 30

   --cursor <cursorspec>  Cursor to indicate for the current play position.
-A cursor is specified by the image source
+A cursor is specified by the image
-                         and dynamic:
+                         source and dynamic:

                          --cursor <image>:<dynamic>

                          where image may be:
                          - none
-                         - red
+                         - red  (internal 'red' cursor)
-                         - blue
+                         - blue (internal 'blue' cursor)
                          - a PNG file with a custom cursor image

-                         The cursor 'dynamic' defaults to 'sweep' if not specified, but may be one of the following:
+                         The cursor 'dynamic' defaults to 'sweep' if not specified, but may be one of the
+                         following:
                          - sweep  Moves linearly from left to right over the duration of the MP4
                          - left   Fixed on left side
                          - right  Fixed on right side
                          - center Fixed in center of frame
                          - ease   Migrates from the left to center of the frame, before moving to the right side to finish
                          - erf    Moves 'sigmoidally' from left to right over the duration of the MP4, with the sigmoid defined by the inverse error function

   --debug                Displays occasionally useful diagnostic information.

 Options:
-  --settings <file>      JSON file with the default settings for the height, width, etc. Defaults to .settings.json if
+  --settings <file>      JSON file with the default settings for the height, width, etc. Defaults to
-                         not specified, falling back to internal default values if .settings.json does not exist.
+                         .settings.json if not specified, falling back to internal default values if .settings.json does not exist.

   --width <pixels>       Width (in pixels) of the PNG image.
-Valid values are in the range 32 to 8192, defaults to
+Valid values are in the range 32 to 8192,
-                         645px.
+                         defaults to 645px.

   --height <pixels>      Height (in pixels) of the PNG image.
-Valid values are in the range 32 to 8192, defaults to
+Valid values are in the range 32 to 8192,
-                         395px.
+                         defaults to 395px.

-  --padding <pixels>     Padding (in pixels) between the border of the PNG and the extent of the rendered waveform.
+  --padding <pixels>     Padding (in pixels) between the border of the PNG and the extent of the rendered
+                         waveform.
 Valid values are -16 to +32, defaults to 2px.

   --palette <palette>    Palette used to colour the waveform.
-May be the name of one of the internal colour palettes
+May be the name of one of the internal colour
-                         or a user provided PNG file.
+                         palettes or a user provided PNG file.
 Defaults to 'ice'

-  --fill <fillspec>      Fill specification for the background colour, in the form type:colour e.g. solid:#0000ffff.
+  --fill <fillspec>      Fill specification for the background colour, in the form type:colour
+                         e.g. solid:#0000ffff.
 Currently the only fill type supported is 'solid', defaults to solid:#000000ff.

-  --grid <gridspec>      Grid specification for an optional rectilinear grid, in the form type:colour:size:overlay, e.g.
+  --grid <gridspec>      Grid specification for an optional rectilinear grid, in the form
+                         type:colour:size:overlay, e.g.
                          - none
                          - square:#008000ff:~64
                          - rectangle:#008000ff:~64x48:overlay